Keyes, Lethbridge & Condon: Francis D. Lethbridge

-Francis Donald Lethbridge (October 5, 1920 – April 17, 2008) was born in Hackensack, New Jersey.
+Francis Donald Lethbridge (October 5, 1920 – April 17, 2008), was born in Hackensack, New Jersey.
 He was educated at the Stevens Institute of Technology and Yale University, graduating from the latter in 1946.
 During World War II he served in the naval reserve.
 He worked for architects Berla & Abel and Faulkner, Kingsbury & Stenhouse before establishing Satterlee & Lethbridge with Nicholas Satterlee in 1950.
 The work of Satterlee & Lethbridge included Holmes Run Acres (1951).

 As chair of the federal Joint Committee on Landmarks of the National Capital, Lethbridge helped establish the District of Columbia Inventory of Historic Sites.
 In 1965 he was also coauthor of the first edition of the AIA Guide to the Architecture of Washington, D.C.
 Upon leaving Keyes, Lethbridge & Condon in 1975 he established an independent practice, Francis D. Lethbridge & Associates, which had a focus on preservation.
 He retired in 1990.

 Lethbridge was married to Mary Jane Christopher in 1947 and had four children.
 He died in Nantucket, Massachusetts at the age of 87.

 David H. Condon

-David Holt Condon (March 15, 1916 – July 14, 1996) was born in Pasadena, California and was educated at the University of California, Berkeley, graduating with an AB in architecture in 1939.
+David Holt Condon (March 15, 1916 – July 14, 1996), was born in Pasadena, California and was educated at the University of California, Berkeley, graduating with an AB in architecture in 1939.
 He served in the naval reserve during World War II, after which he moved to Washington, where he joined the office of Charles M. Goodman, Keyes, Smith, Satterlee & Lethbridge and Ronald S. Senseman before rejoining Keyes & Lethbridge in 1956.

 Condon was married to Sylvia Marquez in 1947 and had two children.
 He died at home in Chevy Chase, Maryland at the age of 80.

 Colden Florance

 Colden l'Hommedieu Ruggles "Coke" Florance (January 24, 1931 – December 28, 2023) was born in Baltimore.
 He was educated at Princeton University, earning an AB in 1952 and an MFA in 1955.
 He served in the navy until 1959, when he joined Satterlee & Smith before moving to Keyes, Lethbridge & Condon in 1961.
-He left in 1968 to form the partnership of Florance & Cohalan, and later managed a solo practice before returning to Keyes, Lethbridge & Condon.
+He left in 1968 to form the partnership of Florance & Cohalan and later managed a solo practice before returning to Keyes, Lethbridge & Condon.

 Florance was married three times: to Barbara Dale Crosby, Elizabeth Owens and Nancy Griscom.
 He had three children.
 He died in Washington at the age of 92.

 Legacy

-Like Berla & Abel before them, Keyes, Lethbridge & Condon and its successors were noted as an incubator for young architects.
+Like Berla & Abel before them, Keyes, Lethbridge & Condon and its successors were noted as incubators for young architects.
 Their most notable alumni were George E. Hartman Jr. and Warren J. Cox, who founded Hartman-Cox Architects in 1965 after leaving the firm, and Hugh Newell Jacobsen, who worked for the firm in 1957–58.
-Other employees who established successful local and regional practices include Heather Cass of Cass & Associates, Winthrop W. Faulkner, William C. Gridley of Bowie Gridley Architects and Jack McCartney and Anne McCutcheon Lewis of McCartney Lewis Architects.
+Other employees who established successful local and regional practices include Heather Cass of Cass & Associates, Winthrop W. Faulkner, William C. Gridley of Bowie Gridley Architects, and Jack McCartney and Anne McCutcheon Lewis of McCartney Lewis Architects.

 The partners were recognized by the architectural community for their excellence in design.
 All of the name partners were elected Fellows of the American Institute of Architects (AIA), the AIA's highest membership honor.